Adreet21/Neural-Network/README.md

 ```bash
 pip3 install --user torch torchvision
 ```
-Make sure you are using the correct Python (ideally Python 3).<br>
+Make sure you are using the correct version of Python (ideally Python 3).<br>
 Keep all the documents in the same folder; if not, redirect them accordingly.<br>
 Run the cnn.py file

 ## Output

 After successfully running the code in the terminal, there should be many lines of output.<br>
-Something similar to this "epoch 1/5 batch   1/938 loss=2.3016409873962402".
+Something similar to this "epoch 1/5 batch   1/938 loss = 2.3016409873962402".
 This is just the model training itself and gives the cost function as it goes.
 Finally you will see a line like this "*** MLP1 accuracies: test 1 = 0.978 test 2 = 0.5589"
 This is the test result of the model after it has been trained.

 It will repeat the same thing for MLP2 and CNN, with its test results accordingly.

+After that, we can compare the accuracy of each of the models to see which one performed better.

 ## Not functioning?
 If you run into difficulties or errors in the code please feel free to reach out.<br>